 If it is water that has been spilled onto the carpet, you can dry the area with a blow dryer; choose a cold setting for this purpose.
 Try not to ever leave your carpet damp.

-Don’t Let Your Kids Eat on the Carpet
+Don’t Let Your Kids Eat on Carpeted Areas

-Get Your Carpet Professionally Cleaned Once a Year
+Get Professionals to Clean Your Carpet Once a Year

 This is extremely important to keep your carpet hygienic and looking good for a long time.
 While the ideas suggested above will go a long way in preserving its looks and keeping it clean, there is only so much one can do to care for something as big and absorbent as a wall-to-wall carpet.